bplmaps/cartinal/guides/create-stories.md

 The story viewer will automatically give you a bit of buffer on the bottom edge  of the extent to account for overlap the caption box, but you should still give a generous margin on the bottom side of your area.
 :::

-5. If you need to adjust the extent selection box, shift and drag on one of its edges, or just shift and drag in a new part of the image.
+5. If you need to adjust the extent selection box, shift and drag on one of its edges, or shift and drag in a new part of the image.

 ![](./media/shift-drag.png)